wpengine/php-docker/README.md

 These docker images provide each major version of PHP (currently 5.6, 7.0 and 7.1) with support for various extensions required for WordPress and the WP Engine Platform.

-There are two main groups of images provided here:
+There are three main groups of images provided here:
  - Alpine
  - Busybox
+ - Debian

 The Alpine images are based on the precompiled php-fpm-alpine images available at https://hub.docker.com/_/php/.
 The gcc library used by Alpine is `musl` (instead of glibc) and all extensions used must be able to compile using musl as well.
-Currently, ionCube does not provibe a musl-based extension which created the need for an alternative set of images using glibc.
+Currently, ionCube does not provide a musl-based extension which created the need for an alternative set of images using glibc.

 The Busybox images are compiled from source downloaded from PHP.net.
+The library used is glibc which allows the ionCube extension (and any other glibc-only extensions) to work.

+The Debian images are based on the precompiled php-fpm-debian images available at https://hub.docker.com/_/php/.
 The library used is glibc which allows the ionCube extension (and any other glibc-only extensions) to work.

 # Updates & Prebuilt Images